 Tel Yehudah and Young Judaea educator and mentor, Mel Reisfield, z”l passed away on January 12, 2021.
 Mel, as he was known by generations of Young Judaeans, spent summers at Tel Yehudah for almost 50 years.
 When he was not giving legendary sichot, or sitting on his porch with his wife, Yaffa, Mel was found playing (and cheating) on TY’s basketball courts.
 In his memory, the three basketball courts will be renamed The Mel Reisfield Basketball Courts.
 They will be completely resurfaced and ready when camp re-opens on June 23, 2021.

 Please partner with us to raise $40,000 as we ensure that a new generation of campers and staff play (and cheat) on the Mel Reisfield Courts.
+Your donation will be immediately increased by 50% through a generous match by the Harold Grinspoon Foundation.

 To donate by check: